Frank Finly vs Zoe Financial: AUM Revenue Share or Pay-Per-Lead?

 TL;DR

-Zoe Financial charges advisors an ongoing percentage of revenue on every placed client — that share usually continues for the full client lifetime, not just year one.
+Zoe Financial charges advisors an ongoing percentage of revenue on every placed client — and that share usually continues for the full client lifetime, not just year one.
 Frank Finly charges a one-time auction-cleared price per lead and never takes a piece of your AUM.
 Zoe wins when you have no marketing budget and need vetted prospects.
 Frank Finly wins on long-term economics for any practice that can fund its own lead acquisition.

 Key Takeaways

-- Frank Finly is a fixed-cost auction.
+• Frank Finly is a fixed-cost auction.
 You set a maximum bid, win a lead at one dollar above the next-highest bidder, and own 100% of the client relationship from that point forward.

-Zoe Financial positions itself as a curated fiduciary marketplace.
-Consumers arrive through Zoe's content marketing and brand presence, fill out an intake questionnaire, and are matched with one or more vetted fee-only advisors.
+Zoe positions itself as a curated fiduciary marketplace.
+Consumers arrive through Zoe's content marketing and brand presence, fill out an intake questionnaire, and get matched with one or more vetted fee-only advisors.
 The advisor vetting is real — Zoe screens for credentials, fiduciary status, AUM thresholds, and disciplinary history before admitting an advisor to the network.
 This vetting is a genuine value-add and is part of why Zoe leads tend to convert at higher rates than generic marketplace leads.

 The cost is on a different line.
 It runs through your revenue, every year, for the full life of the relationship.

-This is the structural issue: Zoe's pricing model converts a one-time acquisition cost into a perpetual royalty.
+This is the structural issue: Zoe's pricing converts a one-time acquisition cost into a perpetual royalty.
 For practices that intend to scale and compound revenue, this is the most expensive shape that lead acquisition costs can take.

 Frank Finly operates on the opposite structural axis.
 Every transaction is one-time, fixed, and unbundled from the client's long-term value to your practice.
-Here is how it works concretely.

 What you get in exchange is the cleanest possible unit economics.
 Every dollar of future revenue from every client you acquire is fully yours.